MalphasWats/hawk/articles/silkscreen.markdown

 ![Tidy Silkscreen][114]

 You can also add free text using the text tool on the middle toolbar.
+Just make sure that the *F.SilkS* layer is selected.

 Lastly, we'll add some holes and align them with our screwhole marks.
 Choose *Place > Footprint* from the menu or press *o*.
 Click anywhere on the board to bring up the Footprint Browser - this may take a while to load.